nikita2060/AcademiaHub-Centralized-Academic-Management/README.md

-# School Management System API
+# AcademiaHub – Centralized Academic Management

 This is a Node.js-based school management system with role-based authentication using Express, MongoDB, and JWT.